BrandonPCollins/project-5-bookshop/README.md

 * Full CRUD Functionality for the sending of Newsletters.
 Currently, it is performed exclusively through Administration tab but in a future build having the ability to draft, view and send Newsletters integrated into the website, as the functionality to add Products from the page itself, would be a great feature for future superusers and clients.

 * The adding of a pdf selection to the products model allowing users to choose between the purchase of physical or pdf versions of their purchases, which will then be sent to their email.

+* A way for customers to submit testimonials for display on the carousel at the bottom of the index page and thus allowing them to appear dynamically? {% for testimonial in testimonials %}

 ---